Can I let people upload files via a script on my website?

 - Writing your own upload script

-Risks of using an upload script and how you can protect your website
+Risks of using a file upload script and how you can protect your website

-Using an upload script creates a security risk, so you need to protect your website.
-If your upload page is visible to the public, a "hacker" could easily use it to upload their own malicious scripts and take over your site.
+Using a file upload script creates a security risk, so you need to protect your website.
+If your upload page is visible to the public, a "hacker" could easily use it to upload their own malicious files and take over your site.
 You must always password protect the folder that the script is in.

-You should make sure that your script doesn't allow people to upload new scripts (such as filenames ending in ".php").
+No matter what, you should make sure your script doesn't allow people to upload new scripts (such as filenames ending in ".php").
 It's wise to either disable scripts in the upload directory, or make sure the script uploads to a directory inside your home directory so people can't run any scripts they upload.